MediaBrain-SJTU/Collaborative-Uncertainty/README.md

 ## Citation

-If you use this code, please cite our paper:
+If you use this code, please cite our papers:

 ```
 @InProceedings{tang2021collaborative,